Implement the National Gender Policy, including 35% of appointive positions for women

-When the president announced his cabinet in 2015, six of its 37 ministers were women, or about 16%.
+But when the president announced his cabinet in 2015, only six of 37 ministers were women, or about 16%.